Side-scrolling video game: IBM PC compatibles

-In 1990 John Carmack, then working for Softdisk, developed a smooth scrolling technique known as adaptive tile refresh.
-The technique was demonstrated in the proof-of-concept game Dangerous Dave in Copyright Infringement, which was a clone of the first level of Super Mario Bros.
+In 1990 John Carmack, then working for Softdisk, combined horizontal smooth scrolling feature of the Enhanced Graphics Adapter with a software technique he called adaptive tile refresh.
+It was demonstrated in the proof-of-concept game Dangerous Dave in Copyright Infringement, which was a clone of the first level of Super Mario Bros.
 3, but with Mario replaced by the character Dangerous Dave of earlier Softdisk games.
-The success of the demonstration led Carmack and others at Softdisk to resign and form their own company, id Software.
-Id Software went on to develop Commander Keen that same year, which was the first publicly available PC platform game to feature smoothly-scrolling graphics.
+This led Carmack and others at Softdisk to resign and form their own company, id Software.
+Id Software released Commander Keen the same year, which was the first publicly available MS-DOS platform game with smoothly-scrolling graphics.